The Best European Christmas Markets Road Trip: A One Week Itinerary

 16) Cologne – Famed for its twin-spired, Gothic Cathedral, Cologne is over 2000 years old.
 Tourists can explore the lavish Christmas huts, browsing crafts, souvenirs, jewellery, toys and tasty treats.
 Art lovers should visit Museum Ludwig, which showcases 20th-century art, including many masterpieces by Picasso.
 While the Romano-Germanic Museum houses Roman antiquities.

 17) Düsseldorf – Düsseldorf is known for its fashion industry and art scene.
 The city is split into two, with the Old Town on the east bank and modern commercial areas lying to the west.
-Visitors can explore the 13th century St. Lambertus Church and Schlossturm (Castle Tower) or wander streets lined with boutique shops, including Königsallee and Schadowstrasse.
+Visitors can explore the 13th-century St. Lambertus Church and Schlossturm (Castle Tower) or wander streets lined with boutique shops, including Königsallee and Schadowstrasse.
 Known as the fairytale market, Düsseldorf Christmas Markets are unique.
 Each market has a different theme and the wooden huts are topped with characters from the Brothers Grimm fairy-tales.

 18) Frankfurt – Frankfurt is a large German city and major financial hub, home to the European Central Bank.
 Known as the birthplace of writer Johann Wolfgang von Goethe, much of the city was damaged during World War II.
 The reconstructed Old Town is the site of Römerberg, the square that hosts the annual Christmas market.
-Featuring a huge Christmas tree, these markets are the perfect place to buy a mulled wine or roasted chestnuts and watch the chiming of Frankfurt’s Church Bells.
+Featuring a huge Christmas tree, these markets are the perfect place to buy mulled wine or roasted chestnuts and watch the chiming of Frankfurt’s Church Bells.

 19) Monschau – Located, near the Belgian border, Monschau has a picturesque Medieval centre, with half-timbered houses and narrow cobblestone streets.
 The hill-top Monschau Castle looks over the city and often hosts open-air concerts.
 Monschau not only hosts the traditional German Christmas Market stalls but also boasts a House of Christmas.
 Throughout the months of March to December, the House of Christmas offers Christmas decorations for sale on all 3 floors.
-Christmas carols played by various music ensembles can be heard around every corner and visitors can also explore The Red House, the 1752 home of a local and wealth cloth manufacturer, featuring lavish period furnishings and a carved, winding oak staircase.
+Christmas carols played by various music ensembles can be heard around every corner and visitors can also explore The Red House, the 1752 home of a local and wealthy cloth manufacturer, featuring lavish period furnishings and a carved, winding oak staircase.

 20) Rothenburg ob der Tauber – Rothenburg ob der Tauber is a German town located in northern Bavaria.
 Featuring Medieval architecture, half-timbered houses and cobblestone lanes, the Old Town is home to the annual Reiterlesmarkt (Pre-Christmas Market).
-Visitors can also climb the Town Hall tower for panoramic views of the city, or explore the town walls, which include many preserved gate houses and towers, plus a covered walkway on top.
+Visitors can also climb the Town Hall tower for panoramic views of the city, or explore the town walls, which include many preserved gatehouses and towers, plus a covered walkway on top.

 21) Trier – Located in the Moselle wine region, near the Luxembourg border, Trier is one of the most underrated cities in Germany.
 Founded by the Romans, the city contains numerous well-preserved Roman structures including the Porta Nigra gate, the ruins of Roman baths, an amphitheatre just outside the centre and a stone bridge over the Moselle River.
-With over 95 Christmas stalls, the Christmas Market features a daily festive programme against a backdrop of the imposing Trier Cathedral.
+With over 95 Christmas stalls, the Christmas Market features a daily festive programme against the backdrop of the imposing Trier Cathedral.

 The Netherlands

-22) Rotterdam – Located in south Holland, Rotterdam is a port city with a Maritime Museum featuring vintage ships and exhibits, as well as the 17th-century Delfshaven neighbourhood, Pilgrim Fathers Church and Erasmus bridge.
+22) Rotterdam – Located in south Holland, Rotterdam is a port city with a Maritime Museum featuring vintage ships and exhibits, as well as the 17th-century Delfshaven neighbourhood, Pilgrim Fathers Church and Erasmus Bridge.
 Home to the Dutch Royal family, Rotterdam welcomes visitors, who can enjoy several Christmas Markets, as well as a Finnish Christmas Shop.

 23) Amsterdam – The capital of The Netherlands, Amsterdam is famed for its intricate canal network, as well as numerous bike paths, the Van Gogh Museum, the Rijksmuseum (which houses works by Rembrandt and Vermeer) and modern art at the Stedelijk.
 There are numerous Christmas Markets throughout the city with the largest market next to the skating rink on Museumplein.
 The Winter Paradise Festival transforms the city with the Ice*Amsterdam Village featuring an ice rink.

-24) Utrecht – Utrecht is a charming university city, known for its medieval centre, tree-lined canals, Christian monuments and Domtoren, a 14th century bell tower with sweeping city views, as well as the Gothic Cathedral of St. Martin on central Domplein square.
+24) Utrecht – Utrecht is a charming university city, known for its medieval centre, tree-lined canals, Christian monuments and Domtoren, a 14th-century bell tower with sweeping city views, as well as the Gothic Cathedral of St. Martin on central Domplein square.

 Read next: The 10 Best Things to do in The Netherlands